-Exhibit J - Mitigating Circumstances Policy
+Exhibit H- Mitigating Circumstances

-Due to additional requirements provided in Exhibit B, Homeless applications referred through Alameda County CES may be handled separately per the local housing authority, Oakland Housing Authority.
+Due to additional requirements provided in Exhibit B, special needs applications may be handled separately per the local housing authority.
 Documentation of the existence of special needs may be included with the application.
 Applicants with problematic tenant or credit histories may request consideration based on disability status and/or issues relating to mitigating circumstances, therefore the above Resident Selection Criteria will be considered in conjunction with the following Mitigating Circumstances Policy.